Upinderjit Kaur

 Upinderjit Kaur is an Indian politician and belongs to the ruling Shiromani Akali Dal.

-Early life
+Early life and education

 Her father S.Atma Singh was a minister of Punjab and Akali Dal leader.
 Her mother's name is Bibi Tej Kaur.
 She did M.A. in economics from Delhi University and M.A. in Punjabi from Panjab University, Chandigarh.
 She got Ph.D in Economics from Punjabi University, Patiala.

+Career

 Academic career

 She has taught Economics at Punjabi University and was a Professor of Economics.
 She also served as the Principal of Guru Nanak Khalsa College, Sultanpur Lodhi, and Dist.
 Kapurthala.
 She has written two books 'Development of Theory of Demand' and 'Sikh Religion and Economic Development'.
 Her second book is about the role of non-economic factors, especially religion in economic development.
 She was awarded Dr. Ganda Singh Memorial Award for her original research paper 'The Place and Status of Women in Sikh Society'.